There’s nothing like the surge of scenery as you roll through mountains on a fast train from Zurich to Milan.

 This post will introduce you to the different types of Italian trains, then take you through finding your route, buying tickets and finding your way to your seat.
 We’ll also give you some phrases and tips for enjoying the ride—and practicing your Italian while you’re at it.

 Fab Phrases and Smart Strategies for Fluent Italian Train Travel

 Below, we’ll cover the most important vocabulary for each part of the process.
 Since you’ll be traveling through Italy I’d suggest you also familiarize yourself with key phrases for ordering in restaurants, general travel and, for those into more extreme adventure, falling in love with Italians.

 Need to cram this vocabulary before your trip?
 Or just looking for a fun way to learn it all?
 FluentU is an immersive Italian learning tool you should put on your packing list.

-To personalize the experience, FluentU suggests videos based on what you’ve already learned, and you can even input your own vocabulary sets.
+To personalize the experience, FluentU provides adaptive quizzes that test you on the material you should practice, and you can even input your own vocabulary sets.

 Your Travel Options on the Italian Train System

 The Italian national train company is Trenitalia, which runs both regional and long-distance services.
 The fastest long-distance trains are the Frecciarossa (red arrows), followed by Frecciargento (silver arrows), then the Frecciabianca (white arrows) and finally the InterCity trains.